gladisor/CarBrake.jl/README.md

 ```

 ## Action:
 Actions at this point in the project are represented by 5 discrete options.
 The car has the ability to move forward, backwards, turn left, turn right, and idle.
 An additional action will be added which applies a brake pad to the wheels to slow the car.
-Discrete actions are chosen for their implementation simplicity however it is possible to use continuous actions instead.
+First the brake component must be added to each wheel and a spring must be attached to each pad in order for it to retract from the wheel when it is not being actuated.
+The action space is currently formulated as discrete however it is possible to use continuous actions instead.

 The action space can be sampled through:
 ```